Doctoring

 The Doctoring Streamer runs through all four years of medical school and provides opportunities for students to acquire clinical skills via a documented system of procedures, skills, and clinical experiences.
 Doctoring activities include peer and self-assessment skill-building, physician attitude and conduct sessions (PACs), clinical skills development, and medical humanities issues (including physician/patient relationship, ethics, death and dying, and practice management).

 Students are assigned to physician mentors in years one and two who work with them as they develop and build their clinical skills.
 In each of these years, students usually work with the same mentor for the entire academic year.
-In addition, second-year students are mentored by fourth-year students as part of the Doctoring Curriculum requirements.
+In addition, first year students are mentored by third year student sand second-year students are mentored by fourth-year students as part of the Doctoring Curriculum requirements.

-In addition to the geriatric concepts integrated into all four years of the curriculum, special initiatives based on the program “Aging Across the Curriculum” have been developed to address significant issues germane to the older patient population.
-Through experiences with older standardized patients, interactive sessions, and small group discussions, students address a myriad of topics critical for providing proficient health care services to an aging population.
-Thanks to a grant from Arthur Vining Davis Foundation, focused geriatric sessions help students develop the caring attitudes needed to competently and compassionately care for this burgeoning older population.
+In addition to the geriatric concepts integrated into the curriculum, special initiatives based on the program “Aging Across the Curriculum” have been developed to address significant issues germane to the older patient population.
+Through experiences with older standardized patients, interactive sessions, and small group discussions, students address a myriad of topics critical for providing proficient health care services to an aging population and developing caring attitudes needed to competently and compassionately care for this burgeoning older population.

 Medical Documentation and Presentation Skills